 Unlike styrofoam, Mushroom Packaging consists of 100 percent biodegradable and renewable material that can be recycled directly in and by nature, since it is made of fungus roots and residues from farming.
 After use you can break it down and compost it at home.
 Using mushrooms inherent growth power, packaging can be manufactured with minimal energy use.
 The manufacturing process begins by mixing fungus sprouts, or mycelia, with seedlings or other residues from agriculture.
 Mycelet consists of a network of wire-like cells that act as a natural adhesive.

 It has no need for either light, water or chemical additives.
 Therefore the mycelium grows by and around the residues to the desired packaging form.
-After one week, a drying and heat treatment process stop the growth.
+After one week, a drying and heat treatment process stops the growth.
 The result is a fully natural composite material that has similar material properties like synthetic foam plastics such as styrofoam.

 The basic concept of plantable packaging is easy.
 It decomposes like its forerunner compostable packaging but in addition contains seeds.
 So you can burry the packaging in the soil to disintegrate and as a result get flourishing flowers or herbs.